 The Canadian Orthopaedic Association (COA) is committed to promoting access to leadership opportunities to develop and support underrepresented groups within the Canadian orthopaedic community.

-In its fourth iteration, applicants may receive up to $500 CAD to attend a leadership course or conference of their choice.
+In its sixth iteration, applicants may receive up to $500 CAD to attend a leadership course or conference of their choice.
 The scholarship is open to all membership, including residents, fellows, active surgeons and allied health professionals.

 • Be a member in good standing of the Canadian Orthopaedic Association.